 Set of electrum and steel spring bows, probably Edwardian.
 Unusually they have hexagonal handles and centre thumb wheels.
 The pen & pencil bows are fitted with Thornton’s Improved Nut & Bolt points (Rd.
 No. 354,874), whilst the divider bow has plain points.
 Morocco covered, blue silk & velvet lined case.

-Ministry of Works set no. 5136 made by A G Thornton in the mid-20th century.
-The instruments are based on the Techset series but appear to be made of a light coloured brass rather than electrum.
+Ministry of Works set no. 5136 made by A G Thornton in 1945.
+The instruments are based on the Techset series but are made brass rather than electrum.
 The pen handles are ivorine, as is the Protractor Rectangular 6 inch Ivorine A Mk IV.
 The parallel rule is boxwood.
 This set is of a type made by several manufacturers to what appears to be a government specification.

 British Empire pattern set made for the British government in 1938.
 Oddly, not all the instruments are signed Thornton.
 The large compass, dividers, bow compasses and parallel rule are marked Harling and the protractor is by GH Cooper and dated 1936.
 The pens are unsigned.
 There could be a number of reasons for this.
 This set is higher quality than the MOW set above.